-- (a) Employees shall be covered by Weekly Indemnity from the first of the month following the month in which the employee completes six continuous months of employment. - (b) The Employer agrees that eligible employees shall be covered by Weekly Indemnity for periods of illness which extend beyond the period of coverage provided by Clause 17.1.
-After expiration of coverage provided by the above noted clause, the employee shall receive two-thirds of her weekly salary for each week of illness for a period not to exceed four months from the date of absence. - (c) he Employer may request a statement from a qualified medical practitioner to support an employee's claim for benefits under this clause.
+(a) Employees shall be covered by Weekly Indemnity from the first of the month following the month in which the employee completes six continuous months of employment.

+(b) The Employer agrees that eligible employees shall be covered by Weekly Indemnity for periods of illness which extend beyond the period of coverage provided by Clause 17.1 after a one (1) working day waiting period has been applied from the initial date of absence.
+After expiration of coverage provided by the above noted clause, the employee shall receive two-thirds of her weekly salary for each week of illness for a period not to exceed four months from the date of absence.

+(c) The Employer may request a statement from a qualified medical practitioner to support an employee's claim for benefits under this clause.